GalvanizeDataScience/government-shutdown/readme.md

 Base your plotting code on [`boilerplate.r`](boilerplate.r) so that you don't have to know how R works.
 We'll talk a bit about R during day 2.

+### More critique of visuals
+Look at the four visuals that you selected before.
+Explain how well each one follows the guidelines and theory that we discussed in lecture during this project.
+Write a paragraph for each visual.

 ## Extra credit
 We want you to apply some data visualization theory